conda/conda/docs/source/user-guide/configuration/free-channel.rst

 - you have older environments in files you want to recreate.
   If those spec files reference packages that are in ``free``, they will not show up.
-- a package dependency is only available in the ``free`` channel, the package will fail to work.
+- a package is dependent upon files found only in the free channel.
+Conda will not let you install the package if it cannot install the dependency, which the package requires to work.

 If you encounter these errors, consider using a newer package than the one in ``free``.
 If you want those older versions, you can